 8. Amplify Your Personality:

 Time to show that personality!
 Whether it's by text or voice, showcasing your true personality with all the quirks is the ideal way for your audience to remember you.
 Even without showing your face, learn how to express yourself fully in writing or on audio by showing your authentic self.
 Let your sense of humor shine and let the world truly see the real you.
-The things you say will have a profound effect and will help you become memorable!
+Your mannerisms, any particular phrases that you use or a specific way of expressing yourself differentiates you more than you realize, so don't conceal them!
+The things you say will have a profound effect and will help you become memorable.